 What do you do when the muse deserts you and you get writer’s block?

 I write the first draft of a book in the shortest time possible, and so I drive myself really hard and tend to neglect everything else and go a bit off my head.
-Because of this I try not to get writer’s block because then it would make the whole first-draft process longer and more agonizing for everybody.
+Because of this, I try not to get writer’s block because then it would make the whole first-draft process longer and more agonizing for everybody.
 But when I do hit a block I go walking.
 Walking always sharpens the mind and makes you alert to all sorts of possibilities – like breaking your leg by falling down the holes left by the skollies who nick the water metre covers.
-I also wander around my garden a lot (and when my gardener Goodwill comes to work he knows there’s been a block because I’ve done all sorts of weird alterations to his beds).
+I also wander around my garden a lot.
 And then, when that doesn’t help, I read newspapers.
 I love newspapers.
-There are always a hundred possible books in every newspaper, and usually I’ll read something that removes the block and allows me to carry on writing.
+There are always a hundred possible books in every newspaper, and usually, I’ll read something that removes the block and allows me to carry on writing.

 Who or what is your muse and why?